eclipse-sw360/sw360/README.md

 ### Required software

-* Java 11
+* Java 11, tested with OpenJDK
-* CouchDB, at least 1.5
+* CouchDB, at least 2.1 (tested, may work with other releases of CouchDB as well)
-* Liferay Portal CE 7.2.0 GA1
+* Liferay Portal CE 7.3.3 GA4
-* Apache Tomcat 9.0.X
+* Apache Tomcat 9.0.X (which is bundled with Liferay)
+* couchdb-lucene for search, please refer to installation details in the wiki, because a patch is required

 In addition, the Liferay instance must provide the following dependecies via OSGi: